srikar298c/srikarinstagram/README.md

 1. **Creating Account:** Users can sign up to create their accounts and also sign through multiple authentication providers.
 2. **Updating Account Information:** Users can edit and update their account details.
 3. **Creating Posts with Image Uploads:** Users can create posts and upload images to share their interests.
-4. **Interacting with Posts:** Users can Interact with posts in realtime by liking and also commenting on the post they can also share the post.
+4. **Interacting with Posts:** Users can Engage with posts in realtime by liking and also commenting on the post they can also share the post.
 5. **Follow and Unfollow users:** Users can follow and unfollow other users by
 6. **Data Fetching and Caching:** Data is efficiently fetched and cached using to provide a seamless user experience.